 - Gas absorption and eliminations by a giving tissue happens exponentially.
-Some models like the VVAL 18 works with lineal outgas.
+Some models like the VVAL 18 work with lineal outgas.

-- DCS is cause by the formations of bubbles, quantities and sizes.
+- DCS is caused by the formations of bubbles, quantities, and sizes.

-- Gas tension in a tissue must not exceed about twice the ambient pressure, although today is known that exist different limits for different tissues.
+- Gas tension in a tissue must not exceed about twice the ambient pressure, although today it is known that different limits exist for different tissues.

 - Activation of the complement system is a large contributor factor.

-- “SAFE” implies no risk and, when we discussed tables, algorithms or deco- procedures there is always a probability of DCS no matter how small, even when diving within the limits stablished.
+- “SAFE” implies no risk and, when we discuss tables, algorithms, or deco- procedures there is always a probability of DCS no matter how small, even when diving within the limits established.

-Individual suceptibility to DCS, enviorement and other factors influences the risk of DCS.
+Individual susceptibility to DCS, environment and other factors influences the risk of DCS.

 - Carbon dioxide